Table of Contents

 - Carbon monoxide poisoning is the most common type of fatal air poisoning (poor ventilation and heat management in laptops and other electrons can cause the release of CO).

-- It is toxic to hemoglobic animals (including humans) when encountered in concentrations above about 35 ppm.
+- It is toxic to haemoglobin animals (including humans) when encountered in concentrations above about 35 ppm.

-- It combines with hemoglobin to produce carboxyhemoglobin, which usurps the space in hemoglobin that normally carries oxygen.
+- It combines with haemoglobin to produce carboxyhaemoglobin, which usurps the space in haemoglobin that normally carries oxygen.

-- In the atmosphere, it is spatially variable and short lived, having a role in the formation of ground-level ozone (tropospheric ozone) and can elevate concentrations of methane.
+- In the atmosphere, it is spatially variable and short-lived, having a role in the formation of ground-level ozone (tropospheric ozone) and can elevate concentrations of methane (a strong GHG).

-- Colorless and odorless gas vital to life on Earth.
+- Colourless and odourless gas.
 It is heavier than air.

 - Natural sources include volcanoes, hot springs and geysers, and it is freed from carbonate rocks by dissolution in water and acids.